Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

 There is a second method of dealing with candidates that are ``not placed correctly'' according to an axis $A$.
 Instead of deleting them from either the candidate set $C$ or from a vote, we could try to move them to the correct position.
 We do this by performing a sequence of swaps of consecutive candidates.
-We remark that the minimum number of swaps required to change one vote to another is the \emph{Kendall tau distance}~\cite{kendall} of these two votes (permutations).
+We remark that the minimum number of swaps required to change one vote to another is the \emph{Kendall tau distance}~\cite{kendall} of these two votes.
 For example, to get from vote $abcd$ to vote $adbc$, we first have to swap candidates $c$ and $d$, and then we have to swap $b$ and $d$.
-Since this changes the votes in a more subtle way, this can be considered a less obtrusive notion than $k$-(Local) Candidate Deletion.
+The Global Swaps distance counts the number of swaps globally, i.e., it considers the total number of swaps required; this is in contrast to the Local Swaps distance.
+Since swaps change a vote only in a subtle way, $k$-global swaps can be considered a less obtrusive notion than $k$-(local) candidate deletion.

-\begin{definition} Let $E=(C,V,\mathcal{P})$ be an election and $k$ a positive integer.
-We say that the profile $\mathcal{P}$ is \emph{$k$-global swaps single-peaked consistent} if $\mathcal{P}$ can be made single-peaked by performing at most $k$ swaps in the profile. \end{definition} Note that these swaps can be performed wherever we want -- we can have $k$ swaps in only one vote, or one swap each in $k$ votes.
-Let $GS(\mathcal{P})$ denote the smallest $k$ such that $\mathcal{P}$ is $k$-global swaps single-peaked consistent.
-Note that $GS(\mathcal{P})\leq {\binom{\card{C}}{2}} \cdot \card{V}$ always holds since rearranging a total order in order to obtain any other total order requires at most $\binom{\card{C}}{2}$ swaps.
+\begin{definition} A profile $\mathcal{P}$ is \emph{$k$-global swaps single-peaked with respect to an axis $A$} if $\mathcal{P}$ can be made single-peaked with respect to $A$ by performing at most $k$ swaps of consecutive candidates in the profile.
+Furthermore, we say that the profile $\mathcal{P}$ is \emph{$k$-global swaps single-peaked consistent} if there exists an axis $A$ such that $\mathcal{P}$ is \emph{$k$-global swaps single-peaked with respect to $A$}.
+Let $\dgs(\mathcal{P})$ denote the smallest $k$ such that $\mathcal{P}$ is $k$-global swaps single-peaked consistent. \end{definition} Note that these swaps can be performed wherever we want -- we can have $k$ swaps in only one vote, or one swap each in $k$ votes.
+Since rearranging a total order to obtain any other total order requires at most $\binom{m}{2}$ swaps, we know that $\dgs(\mathcal{P})\leq {\binom{m}{2}} \cdot n$.